 During the height of the season, the Isle of Skye is highly popular with tourists and finding accommodation can be difficult.
-In fact, one day last summer, Skye even made the national news, advising people not to travel there as all the accommodation was booked out!
+In fact, one day a few years ago, Skye even made the national news, advising people not to travel there as all the accommodation was booked out!
 However, it’s always worth remembering that it is possible to drive to Skye and back to Inverness on a day trip, so if you are staying at our Inverness B&B, why not save yourself having to pack your case and move on, and stay another day at Inverglen Guest House?

 Susan first visited Skye just after she finished university when the only way to get there was by ferry.
 It was part of a two-week tour of Scotland with her friend, and it rained every day of their holiday.
 In fact, the rain was so heavy and the cloud was so low on their trip to Skye that they both decided it was a dreich and dismal place, turned the car around and headed back to the mainland.
 She didn’t go again for over 25 years, and then was amazed by the beautiful and dramatic scenery, so it is worth the trip but timing is everything.

 If you plan your visit outside of the main summer months, there will be fewer tourists around, and many of the day-tour companies do not operate out of season.
 There will also be fewer midgies (little biting insects) to avoid, although sprays are available to deter them from eating you alive!
 However, in winter make sure that you have planned your excursion and have suitable clothing for the weather conditions, and bear in mind that the daylight hours are much shorter than in summer.